project-flotta/project-flotta.github.io/_posts/2022-04-08-introducing-device-sets.markdown

 kubectl patch edgedevice device-2 --type merge -p '{"spec":{"metrics": {"system": {"disabled": true}}}}'
 ```

-which will cause the on-device to be set to:
+which will cause the `device-2` configuration to be set to:
 ```json
 {
  "configuration": {